 Perhaps you do too?

-Here’s the problem I’ve identified: we tend to measure our ministry output in finished products and final performances—not in the hours and days of work it takes to get us there.
-It’s like counting loaves of bread we’ve baked, but not the process it took to make them.
+Here’s the problem I’ve identified: we tend to measure our ministry output as finished products and final performances—not in the hours and days of work it takes to get us there.
+It’s like counting loaves of bread, but not the process it took to bake them.
 That’s probably because we assume that people around us are using the same metrics—looking at what we produce, not at what it takes to get to the end product.

 This simplistic way of assessing ourselves is not an accurate measure of utility.
 It is a dangerous perspective that leads to feelings of inadequacy, self-recrimination, and—in an effort to counter both—burnout.